sync-on-luma/xebplus-neutrino-loader-plugin/README.md

 ### Recent Games

-The neutrino Luancher plugin keeps track of the ten most recently played games for each drive type.
+The neutrino Launcher plugin keeps track of the ten most recently played games for each drive type.
 Recent games are stored in the recent games list in reverse chronological order.

 To access the recent games list, press TRIANGLE while on the game selection menu.
 Press TRIANGLE again to advance to the favorites list.